kindservices/idea-labs/data-mesh/design.md

 3. the service registry which supports the dynamic creation of services and service discovery by the dashboard
 4. One or more widget components which can serve up the javasccript/css needed to display their [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components)

 ![Components](components.png)

 The internal component flow will be something like this:

 ![UI flow](dashboard-flow.png)

+## The reasoning behind the different components

+You can think of it like this:

+We need some software which can serve up the windowing functionality.
+This is the dashboard.

+That dashboard needs to present to the user a choice of what widget content it should put in each frame.
+For this, it asks the service registry.

+We want to be able to create simple widgets for our users to pick from - ideally in whatever framework (vue.js, next.js, svelte, etc) we want.
+Those are the components, and they'll need to register themselves with the service registry.

+For all this software to work, we'll have to package it up (docker containers), and have something which can run those packaged-up docker containers (kubernetes).

 The individual components which make up this platform are